SarthakMakhija/cached/README.md

 - **High Cache-hit ratio**: Provides high-cache ratio, the result is available [here](https://github.com/SarthakMakhija/cached/blob/main/benches/results/cache_hits.json)
 - **High throughput**: Provides high throughput for all read and write operations.
 The results are available [here](https://github.com/SarthakMakhija/cached/tree/main/benches/results)
 - **Simple API**: Provides simple APIs for `put`, `get`, `multi_get`, `map_get`, `delete` and `upsert`
-- **TTL and Access frequency based eviction**: Eviction is based either on `time_to_live`, if provided, or access frequency of the keys.
+- **TTL and Access frequency based eviction**: Eviction is based either on `time_to_live` if provided or the access frequency of the keys.
 A key with a higher access frequency can evict others
 - **Fully concurrent**: Provides support for concurrent puts, gets, deletes and upserts
 - **Metrics**: Provides various metrics like: `CacheHits`, `CacheMisses`, `KeysAdded`, `KeysDeleted` etc., and exposes to the clients as `StatsSummary`
-- **Configurable**: Provides configurable parameters to allows the clients to choose what works the best for them
+- **Configurable**: Provides configurable parameters to allow the clients to choose what works best for them

 ### Examples
 ```rust